 The State reports that Randolph is on administrative leave, and that once the victim’s parents informed the hospital of the abuse, the hospital immediately contacted the police.
 Prisma Health Richland Hospital chief operating executive Jay Hamm issued the following statement: “We are saddened to hear of this allegation in a place of healing.
 Our first concern is ensuring our patients, visitors, team members, and guests are in the safest environment while they receive and provide quality health care.”

-McGowan, Hood & Felder, LLC will be following this story closely as it progresses.
+McGowan, Hood, Felder & Phillips, LLC will be following this story closely as it progresses.
 As attorneys who represent victims of sexual abuse, assault, and molestation, we know that the family has an emotionally challenging and difficult road ahead of them in their quest for justice.